You may think you’re parenting alone but you can upon God to help you parent every step of the way. Here’s how and why God wants to be your co-parent.

 But they aren’t there with you and your kids all the time.

-Plus, none of them love your child underneath all the frustration as you do.
+Plus, none of them love your child underneath all the frustration like you do.

 But there’s someone that does.